Home - Dinner - Pasta - 10-Minute Chicken Pesto Pasta Dinner

 If you’re craving a creamy pesto chicken pasta, see the recipe notes section for my suggestions and variations.
 Instead of cream, you’ll be using a little of the starchy pasta cooking water to bind with the pasta and enrich the sauce.

 • Boneless skinless chicken breast: Chicken breast meat really soaks up the flavor from the pesto, and doesn’t become dry when it’s cut into bite-size pieces and cooked quickly.
-If you have time, you can use marinated chicken breasts.
 Swap them out with boneless, skinless chicken thighs if you like dark meat chicken.

 • Pesto sauce: If you have extra time and lots of fresh basil to use up, by all means make a batch of homemade basil pesto sauce.
 Otherwise choose a good-quality store-bought pesto.